Constituency

 At a glance

-Brigg and Immingham is currently represented by Martin Vickers, a Conservative MP.
-They have represented the constituency since 6 May 2010.
-Their voting participation while representing this constituency is 85.3 %, compared with a Commons average of 72.7 %.
-The imported Parliament constituency ID is 3943.
+Brigg and Immingham is a UK parliamentary constituency in Yorkshire and The Humber, currently represented in the House of Commons by Martin Vickers, a Conservative MP.
+Martin Vickers has represented the seat since 6 May 2010.
+At the 2024 general election it was fairly safe, won by a majority of 3,243 votes (7.6%), ranking #166 most marginal of 650 seats.
+Their Commons voting participation while representing this constituency is 85.3 %, compared with a Commons average of 72.7 %.
+Browse all seats on the UK constituencies index.

 Constituency snapshot